 When looking ahead to the growth of your business, it makes sense to focus on the strategic issues—the where’s, when’s and how’s.
 But as pointed out at mckinsey.com, the site for the consulting firm McKinsey & Company, it’s easy to underestimate or overlook the importance of organizational factors in your growth.
 Why does this matter?

 Your processes and structure today may not adapt to challenges you encounter as you grow.
 Employees may need new skills and ways of doing things.
 This means that how you organize your business is a big deal, especially if you want to avoid the types of issues that a number of small business owners face in regard to their business structure and growth.

-McKinsey describes three of the most common problem areas—pitfalls to be aware of— along with real-life examples of businesses that faced them:
+McKinsey describes three of the most common problem areas—pitfalls to be aware of— associated with small business organizational structures and growth, along with real-life examples of businesses that faced them: